-This article outlines errors that can occur during the SSO connector setup and their resolutions.
+This article outlines errors that can occur during the SSO connector setup and their possible solutions.

 Invalid SAML Signature

 The SAML assertion from the identity provider has an invalid signature.
-If you're the administrator, please ensure the SSO Connector is configured to use the correct SAML certificate for the identity provider.
+If you're the administrator, please ensure you configure the SSO Connector to use the correct SAML certificate for the identity provider.

 The identity provider metadata and the SSO connector variable DASHLANE_SSO_SAML_IDP_CERTIFICATE are mismatched.